sumit0959/Messaging-App/Server/ReadMe.md

 sending a message

 ## To DO:
--  channel - to fetch if already exits
--  seen messages,blue tick feature
+-  Group chat feature.
 -  audio recording
--  call feature
+-  Video/audio call feature